 The experimental procedure followed the general procedure used by Maxwell and Huff (in press).
 All participants completed the study individually on computers using E-Prime 3 software (Psychology Software Tools, Pittsburgh, PA).
 Participants were randomly assigned to one of three encoding groups: A read-only control, item-specific encoding, or relational encoding.
 For each study group, participants were instructed that they would study a series of cue-target word pairs and that their memory for the target word in these pairs would be tested later with the cue word present.
 The cue word was always presented on the left and the target on the right.
 Participants were instructed to rate (via JOL) how likely they were to remember the target word if they were only presented with the cue at test.
 JOL ratings were made using a 0 to 100 scale, with 0 being “I am certain I WILL NOT REMEMBER the word pair” and 100 being “I am certain I WILL REMEMBER the word pair.”
 Participants were also instructed to use the full range of the scale to help reduce anchoring on the ends of the scale.

 For the read group, participants were instructed to study the word pairs by reading them silently to themselves.
 For the relational group, participants were instructed to study the word pairs by thinking about how the pair of words were related to each other.
 Relational participants were also given the example of the word pair “Cat-Turtle”, and how they might think about how cats and turtles are both animals and can both be pets.
 For the item-specific group, participants were instructed to study the word pairs by thinking about how the words in each pair were unique with the example that for the pair “Cat-Turtle”, participants might think about how cats have fur, but turtles have shells and how cats are mammals, but turtles are reptiles.
 Participants only saw one type of task instruction.
 After the encoding instructions, participants completed a ten-word practice set.
 Participants were then given their first block of word lists to study at their own pace and provided their JOL ratings while the word pair was displayed.
+Finally, after studying half of the item pairs, participants were presented a quick reminder to use their respective encoding strategy.

 After the first study block was completed, participants were given two minutes to complete an arithmetic filler.
 Participants then completed a cued-recall task in which only the cue word was presented and were asked to provide the target word from memory.
 Participants were encouraged not to leave test answers blank and to try their best to retrieve the target word from memory.
 After the first cued-recall test was finished, participants completed a second study/test block using the same encoding instructions as the first.
 Once participants completed the second study/test block, they were debriefed and granted participation credit.
 Participants typically completed the experiment in under 1 hour.